On the Addressability Problem on CSS Codes: Permutation Isomorphisms and Addressability

 This tells us that $\pi(A_1)\subseteq B_2$ and $\pi(B_1)\subseteq A_2$.
 Since the codes have the same parameters, we know that $n-k=\dim(A_1)+\dim(B_1)=\dim(A_2)+\dim(B_2)$ (where $k$ is the number of logical qubits).
 Thus, $\pi(A_1)=B_2$ and $\pi(B_1)=A_2$, giving us an isomorphism $\pi$ from $A_1$ to $B_2$ and $B_1$ to $A_2$.
 Since \Cref{upp nbr permutation} does not care about the role of the codes, the counting arguments still apply, and still give the required upper bound.

 \end{proof}

-\begin{remark} The stabilizers relations stays valid in the context of qudits, which makes us able to apply this result to the case of \cite{hvwz2025ccz}.
+\begin{remark} The stabilizers relations stay valid in the context of qudits, which allows us to apply this result to the case of \cite{hvwz2025ccz}.
 To see this, in the context of qudits, the commutation rule of $\CZ_d$ gives :

 Thus let $a \in A$ be a vector with coefficient in $\mathbb{F}_q$ representing a $X$ stabilizer for a CSS qudit code.
 Then a global depth-1 circuit of CZ sends it to a stabilizer iff $\pi(a) \in B$.
 The only difference here being that we use coefficient in $\mathbb{F}_q$, but the relation stays the same.